How Morning Sex Can Help With Male Fertility

 Men may be more likely to get their partners pregnant if it's the first thing they do that day.

-For many couples trying to get pregnant, morning sex may be the missing piece of the puzzle since men may be more fertile early in the day.
-While this is only so in a handful of cases, doctors caution, it remains a good reason for future moms and dads to wake up early.
+When is the best time to have sex to get pregnant?
+For many couples trying to get pregnant, morning sex may be the missing piece of the puzzle.
+This is because men might actually be more fertile early in the day.
+Although this is only so in a handful of cases, doctors caution, it remains a good reason for future moms and dads to wake up early.

-“There could be potential situations where fertility cycles or conception cycles would be more likely to occur during sex in the morning, in a very small subset of patients,” Dr. Daniel Kort, an OB/GYN and reproductive endocrinologist at Neway Fertility, told Fatherly.
+“There could be potential situations where fertility cycles or conception cycles would be more likely to occur during sex in the morning, in a very small subset of patients,” says Daniel Kort, M.D., an OB/GYN and reproductive endocrinologist at Neway Fertility in New York.

-“In those cases, it could potentially benefit those men having morning sex, just from a timing perspective to time it around the time of ovulation,” Kort explains.
-“Certain women will ovulate closer in the morning and, for them, it might help.”
+“In those cases, it could potentially benefit those men having morning sex, just from a timing perspective, to time it around the time of ovulation,” Kort explains.
+“Certain women will ovulate closer to the morning and, for them, it might help.”

-When it comes to this particular “fertility treatment“, couples seldom complain.
+When it comes to this particular “fertility treatment,” couples seldom complain.
 “You don’t want couples to sort of bow down to the process,” Kort says.
-“So creating an alternative plan has to potential for some couples to make it more exciting.”
+“So creating an alternative plan has potential for some couples to make it more exciting.”